dlu-ch/dlb/doc/ex_tool.rst

       replaced by ``str(q.native)``, where *q* is *p* expressed relative to the working directory.
 Is must denote a filesystem object in the :term:`managed tree` or in :file:`.dlbroot/t/` of the :term:`management tree`.

+      :attr:`env <dlb.ex.context.Context.env>` of this object, modified by *forced_env*, forms the environment for the subprocess.

       :param helper_file: :term:`dynamic helper` to be executed as a relative path
       :param arguments: commant-line arguments
       :type arguments: iterable of objects that can be converted to str